grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 StatsD.md

 ---
 title: 'StatsD'
-excerpt: 'k6 can also push the metrics to a StatsD service.'
+excerpt: 'k6 has a built-in output to a StatsD service.'
 ---

 k6 can also push the metrics to a [StatsD](https://github.com/statsd/statsd) service like: